-This site contains over 900 web pages, over 10,000 pictures, videos and maps, and hundreds of thousands of words all focused around the ancient Nabataean Kingdom.
-Thanks to input from our readers, this site continues to grow every month plus.
+This site contains over 1100 web pages, over 10,000 pictures, videos and maps, plus hundreds of thousands of words all focused around the ancient Nabataean Kingdom.
+Thanks to input from our readers, this site continues to grow every month.
 Nabataea.net is not an academic site, although some of the articles we publish are academic in nature.
 Rather, this site is intended to introduce the general public to some of the interesting facts and speculation that surround the ancient Nabataeans and thus we focus on popular history and archeology, rather than academic archeology alone.
 During the last fifteen years we have been averaging over 1000 unique visitors each day.
 We trust you will enjoy the thousands of man-hours that have gone into creating this site.

 History of Nabataea.net

 The history of Nabataea.net goes back before the time of computers.
 In fact it stretches back a century before that.
 In the late 1800’s the Gibson family in England became interested in archeology in the Holy Land.
 They began to collect information and formed a small library which was passed on from person to person.